 When the SEN bit is set, SCL will be held low (clock stretch) following each received byte.
 The clock must be released by setting the CKP bit, except sometimes in 10-bit mode.
-See 29.5.6.2.
-10-Bit Addressing Mode for more details.
+See 29.5.6.2 10-bit Addressing Mode for more details.

-29.5.2.1 7-Bit Addressing Reception
+29.5.2.1 7-bit Addressing Reception

-This section describes a standard sequence of events for the MSSP module configured as an IC client in 7-bit Addressing mode.
+This section describes a standard sequence of events for the MSSP module configured as an I2C slave in 7-bit Addressing mode.
 Figure 29-14 and Figure 29-15 are used as a visual reference for this description.

-This is a step-by-step process of how to accomplish IC communication.
+This is a step by step process of what typically must be done to accomplish I2C communication.

 - 1. Start bit detected. - 2.
-The S bit is set; SSPxIF is set if interrupt on Start detect is enabled. - 3.
-Matching address with the R/W bit clear is received. - 4.
-The client pulls SDA low sending an ACK to the host, and sets the SSPxIF bit. - 5.
+S bit is set; SSPxIF is set if interrupt on Start detect is enabled. - 3.
+Matching address with R/W bit clear is received. - 4.
+The slave pulls SDA low sending an \overline{ACK} to the master, and sets SSPxIF bit. - 5.
 Software clears the SSPxIF bit. - 6.
-Software reads the received address from SSPxBUF, clearing the BF flag. - 7.
-If SEN = 1, client software sets the CKP bit to release the SCL line. - 8.
-The host clocks out a data byte. - 9.
-Client drives SDA low sending an ACK to the host, and sets the SSPxIF bit. - 10.
+Software reads received address from SSPxBUF clearing the BF flag. - 7.
+If SEN = 1; Slave software sets CKP bit to release the SCL line. - 8.
+The master clocks out a data byte. - 9.
+Slave drives SDA low sending an ACK to the master, and sets SSPxIF bit. - 10.
 Software clears SSPxIF. - 11.
-Software reads the received byte from SSPxBUF, clearing BF. - 12.
-Steps 8-12 are repeated for all received bytes from the host. - 13.
-Host sends Stop condition, setting the P bit, and the bus goes Idle.
+Software reads the received byte from SSPxBUF clearing BF. - 12.
+Steps 8-12 are repeated for all received bytes from the master. - 13.
+Master sends Stop condition, setting P bit, and the bus goes Idle.

-29.5.2.2 7-Bit Reception with AHEN and DHEN
+29.5.2.2 7-bit Reception with AHEN and DHEN

-Client device reception with the AHEN and DHEN set operate the same as without these options, with extra interrupts and clock stretching added after the eighth falling edge of SCL.
-These additional interrupts allow the client software to decide whether it wants to $\overline{ACK}$ the receive address or data byte, rather than the hardware.
-This functionality adds support for PMBus® that was not present on previous versions of this module.
+Slave device reception with AHEN and DHEN set operate the same as without these options with extra interrupts and clock stretching added after the eighth falling edge of SCL.
+These additional interrupts allow the slave software to decide whether it wants to \overline{ACK} the receive address or data byte, rather than the hardware.
+This functionality adds support for PMBus[TM] that was not present on previous versions of this module.

-This list describes the steps that need to be taken by client software to use these options for IC communication.
+This list describes the steps that need to be taken by slave software to use these options for I2C communication.
 Figure 29-16 displays a module using both address and data holding.
 Figure 29-17 includes the operation with the SEN bit of the SSPxCON2 register set.

-- 1. The S bit is set; SSPxIF is set if interrupt on Start detect is enabled. - 2.
-Matching address with R/W bit clear is clocked in.
+S bit is set; SSPxIF is set if interrupt on Start detect is enabled.

+- Matching address with R/W bit clear is clocked in.
 SSPxIF is set and CKP cleared after the eighth falling edge of SCL. - 3.
-Client clears the SSPxIF. - 4.
-Client can look at the ACKTIM bit to determine if SSPxIF was after or before the ACK. - 5.
-Client reads the address value from SSPxBUF, clearing the BF flag. - 6.
-Client sets the ACK value clocked out to the host by setting ACKDT. - 7.
-Client releases the clock by setting CKP. - 8.
-SSPxIF is set after an $\overline{ACK}$ , not after a NACK. - 9.
-If SEN = 1, the client hardware will stretch the clock after the ACK. - 10.
-Client clears SSPxIF.
+Slave clears the SSPxIF. - Slave can look at the ACKTIM bit to determine if the SSPxIF was after or before the ACK. - 5.
+Slave reads the address value from SSPxBUF, clearing the BF flag. - 6.
+Slave sets ACK value clocked out to the master by setting ACKDT. - 7.
+Slave releases the clock by setting CKP. - 8.
+SSPxIF is set after an ACK, not after a NACK. - 9.
+If SEN = 1, the slave hardware will stretch the clock after the ACK. - 10.
+Slave clears SSPxIF.

 Important: SSPxIF is still set after the ninth falling edge of SCL even if there is no clock stretching and BF has been cleared.
-SSPxIF is not set only if NACK is sent to the host.
+Only if NACK is sent to master is SSPxIF not set